kjxlau/inspect_pcb_agent/README.md

-Here is a comprehensive `README.md` file for your system.
-It explains the architecture, prerequisites, setup instructions, and how to run the batch processing pipeline.

-***

 # 🔍 AI-Powered PCB Defect Inspection Agent

 This project is an autonomous multi-agent framework built with **LangGraph** to inspect Printed Circuit Boards (PCBs) for manufacturing defects.
 It leverages **Local Vision-Language Models (LLaVA)**, **Local LLMs (Llama 3.1)**, and a **Vector Database (Qdrant)** to perform visual inspection, retrieve historical failure contexts, and reason through physical measurements—all without sending sensitive manufacturing data to the cloud.